bpangburn/jedison/README.md

-# jedison
+# ReadMe file for the Java port of the EDISON image segmentation software

+## BACKGROUND

-This software is a partial port of the EDISON system developed by Chris M. Christoudias and Bogdan Georgescu at the Robust Image Understanding Laboratory at Rutgers University (http://www.caip.rutgers.edu/riul/).
+This software is a partial Java port of the EDISON system developed by Chris M. Christoudias and Bogdan Georgescu at the Robust Image Understanding Laboratory at Rutgers University (http://www.caip.rutgers.edu/riul/).